States we lend in

 The terms ‘mortgage pre-approvals’ and ‘pre-qualifications’ are often used interchangeably, though there are key distinctions:

-Pre-Approvals | Pre-Qualification | |
+| Pre-Approvals | Pre-Qualification | |

-Purpose | To provide buyers with conditional approval & a clear budget before looking for a home | To provide a quick estimate of how much buyers may be able to borrow, based on basic information |
+| Purpose | To provide buyers with conditional approval & a clear budget before looking for a home | To provide a quick estimate of how much buyers may be able to borrow, based on basic information |

-Process | Informal, based on self-reported information | Formal, requires detailed documentation, including proof of income, employment, debts, & assets |
+| Process | Formal, requires detailed documentation, including proof of income, employment, debts, & assets | Informal, based on self-reported information |

-Credit Check | Yes, a hard credit check is performed | Not typically |
+| Credit Check | Yes, a hard credit check is performed

-Rate Lock | Rate holds are available, typically from 60–130 days | Not available |
+| Rate Lock | Rate holds are available, typically from 60–130 days; property must be specified & mutually signed contract must be in place | Not available |

 While all home buyers can benefit from mortgage pre-approvals, they can be particularly advantageous for certain types of buyers: